 10. Former employees who were dismissed from UNL are ineligible for rehire; former employees whose performance is documented as below satisfactory may be ineligible for rehire.
 Internal applicants whose performance is documented as less than satisfactory and those who are under corrective action are ineligible for transfer.
 Questions about eligibility policy should be directed to Human Resources (402-472-3101).
 Conducting reference checks with supervisors of current and former UNL employees is strongly recommended.

 11. Before bringing individuals to campus for interviews, it is suggested you should do some preliminary reference checks.
-At a minimum, once interviews have been completed, the hiring unit should conduct reference checks of the top candidate's current and previous employers.
+At a minimum, once interviews have been completed, the hiring unit must conduct reference checks of the top candidate's current and previous employers.
+Only position-relevant information such as verification of work history, and professional reference information regarding performance and work behaviors may be obtained.
 Conducting reference checks with supervisors of current and former UNL employees is strongly recommended.
 It is important to be consistent in conducting all reference checks.
 Telephone Reference Check List should be used as a guide when conducting reference checks.
 Offers should be made “contingent” upon a successful Criminal History Background Check for all new and transfer employee hires.
 Certain positions require that the selected candidate pass tests or checks prior to beginning to work.
 Job offers are made "contingent" upon the successful completion of the test or check.
 When applicable, Pre Placement Physicals, D.O.T. mandated Commercial Driver's License (CDL) drug testing or Driving Record Review must be completed and details arranged with the Human Resources Office.
 Please call 402-472-3101 for more information regarding these pre placement processes.

 12. Prior to posting a position, a hiring rate/range will be developed with the assistance of Human Resources staff.
 This hiring rate/range will provide guidance in making final salary decisions.
 Approval of the hiring rate/range and salary offer rate will be dependent upon your departmental/unit approval requirements.
 If you have questions or need assistance in determining the appropriate salary for a job offer, contact a member of the Human Resources staff.
 Factors to consider in making salary decisions include: budget constraints, internal equity, market relevance, and internal value of the position, within your unit and UNL.
 Justification for an offer that is above the approved hiring rate/range should be documented on a Salary Determination Form.
 After obtaining appropriate unit signatures, this form is forwarded to the Human Resources Compensation Unit for review and recording of your unit’s salary decision.
 This form will be returned to your unit for record keeping.